derive4j/derive4j/README.md

 		     .apply(expression)
 	}
 ```
-But beware that for very deep structure it may blow the stack!
+But beware that for very deep structure it may blow the stack! (unless you make good use of lazy constructors...)

 # But what exactly is generated?
 This is a very legitimate question.
 Here is the [```Expressions.java```](https://gist.github.com/jbgi/3904e696fb27a2e33ae1) file that is generated for the above ```@Data Expression``` class.